The false consensus effect in social psychology is a cognitive bias in which people overestimate how much others share their beliefs and behaviours.

-The false consensus effect is the social psychological finding that people tend to assume that others agree with them.
+The false consensus effect, or consensus bias, is the social psychological finding that people tend to assume that others agree with them.

 It could apply to opinions, values, beliefs or behaviours, but people assume others think and act in the same way as they do.